 Simple English definitions for legal terms

-Read a random definition: sewer service
+Read a random definition: ethical

 An abatable nuisance is something that bothers people and makes it hard for them to use or enjoy their property.
 This could be something like a loud noise or a bad smell.
 It can also be something that damages the land or makes it hard to use.
 Sometimes, people can be held responsible for causing a nuisance, but not always.
 A nuisance is different from a trespass because a trespass is when someone physically enters someone else's property without permission.